What is a data discrepancy?

 In this case, the discrepancy may have arisen because you didn’t notice a discount or your kid decided to smuggle something into the basket or you accidentally added the same item twice.
 Now, in this case, other than some potential embarrassment this discrepancy is unlikely to be particularly harmful.

 But in the case of adtech and big data, a data discrepancy can be genuinely damaging.
-Which is why it’s really important to take data reliability and consistency really seriously, particularly in an industry like ad tech where data is the foundation upon which the whole thing sits.
+It’s really important to take data reliability and consistency really seriously, particularly in an industry like ad tech where data is the foundation upon which the whole thing sits.

 Most common causes of a data discrepancy

 So, we’ve established that you can end up with a discrepancy between data sets for a variety of reasons, but let’s keep the focus on adtech.
-Here’s a rundown of the most common causes if you do experience a data discrepancy yourself.
+Here’s a rundown of the most common causes if you do experience a data discrepancy.

 In our post-GDPR world, you need to double and triple check that any third-party tracking you want to add to a creative is approved by the ad serving platform you want to use to traffic those ads.
 If your third-party tracker isn’t approved, you’ll likely end up with no impressions or interactions being detected by your tracking platform.